Back to Blog

 Credit-to-Debit is convenient but carries a hidden risk.
 Many card issuers classify money transfers funded by a credit card as a cash advance, not a purchase.
 That means a 3 to 5% fee on top of the transfer amount, plus immediate interest with no grace period.
 Always check with your issuer before funding a transfer this way.

 Credit-to-Credit is rarely supported by providers and generally carries the highest fees.
-We do not recommend it for most use cases.
+It is not recommended for most use cases.

 Prepaid-to-Debit is a useful option for travelers or senders without a standard bank account.
 Some providers support Visa and Mastercard prepaid cards as a funding source.
 Check your specific provider's eligibility rules before sending.